dapr/go-sdk/Readme.md

 ## Service (callback)

-In addition to this Dapr API client operations, Dapr go SDK also provides `service` package to help you bootstrap Dapr callback services in either gRPC or HTTP.
+In addition to the client capabilities that allow you to call into the Dapr API, the go SDK also provides `service` package to help you bootstrap Dapr callback services in either gRPC or HTTP.
 Instructions on how to use it are located [here](./service/Readme.md)

 ## Contributing to Dapr go client